 The deployment of the Internet-delivery satellite constellation for the UK-based OneWeb company resumed in 2021 with the launch of a Soyuz-2-1b rocket carrying a fresh batch of 36 satellites.
 Originating from Russia's Vostochny Cosmodrome, the fifth OneWeb mission lifted off on March 25, at 05:47 Moscow Time.

-The fourth Soyuz mission with OneWeb satellites at a glance:
+The fifth Soyuz mission with OneWeb satellites at a glance:

 Preparing the fifth OneWeb mission

 The fifth OneWeb launch would increase the number of satellites in the constellation from 110 to 146 satellites out of planned 650 spacecraft.
 The mission had a designation ST30 in the naming system used by Arianespace and its affiliate Starsem, which managed the campaign.
 The launch was initially planned for February 25, 2021, but by the end of January, it was postponed until March 25, 2021.
 A fresh batch of 36 satellites arrived at the Ignatievo airfield near the city of Blagoveshensk aboard an An-124 transport plane on February 26, 2021.
 From Ignatievo, trucks delivered satellites to Vostochny, kicking off a month-long launch campaign.